vizamo/JS-Bots-for-Gaming/README.md

 # Simple JS bots for inserting inside console and automatically controlling data

-CircleChars - new characters in build-in game shop
+CircleChars - checking the appearance of new characters in the built-in game store